sap-tutorials/How-Tos/tutorials/2017/02/vora-ova-install/vora-ova-install.md

 systemctl list-units vora*
 ```

-You should see Vora Manager's Master and Worker as "running".
+You should see Vora Manager's Master and Worker services as "running".
 ![vora services running](vora14ovasetup05.jpg)

 [DONE]